-Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your information.
+We may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your information.

-Generally, you will only receive marketing communications from us if you have requested information from us, purchased products from us or if you consent to marketing at the time we collect your personal data and you have not subsequently opted out or withdrawn your consent or if we have another basis to send you the marketing communications (which includes “soft opt-in” where we have provided products to you in the past and you have not opted-out).
+Generally, you will only receive marketing communications from us if you have requested information from us, purchased products/services from us or if you consent to marketing at the time we collect your personal data and you have not subsequently opted out or withdrawn your consent or if we have another basis to send you the marketing communications (which includes “soft opt-in” where we have provided products to you in the past and you have not opted-out).

 Even if you opt out of receiving marketing, we may still use your personal data for other purposes provided we have a lawful basis to do so.